home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Order Lamiales, Family Scrophulariaceae.

-present in grassy places near H.H.
+present in grassy places near Hillside House.

 Order Lamiales, Family Scrophulariaceae.

-Present in H.H. lawn.
+Present in Hillside House lawn.

 Order Lamiales, Family Scrophulariaceae.

-In H.H. lawn, June 2020.
+In Hillside House lawn, June 2020.

 Order Lamiales, Family Scrophulariaceae.

-In Carr Stream opposite top blackthorn.
+In Carr Stream opposite Top Blackthorn.

 Order Lamiales, Family Scrophulariaceae.